ESRC New Investigator Grants

 SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
 In order to apply, you must first identify, contact and have an agreed mentor for your proposed project application.
 The project must have Head of Subject Area approval, your mentor can help to obtain this before submitting your application to the School.

-Please sent your completed Joint electronic submission form (find Je-S here, you will need to register), Case for Support (6 pages, Arial 11 minimum and 2 cm margins for all documents), Pathway to Impact (2 pages) and CV (2 Pages) to firstname.lastname@example.org Please note, no budget information is required for the SSPS panel round.
+Please sent your completed Joint electronic submission form (find Je-S here, you will need to register), Case for Support (6 pages, Arial 11 minimum and 2 cm margins for all documents), Eligibility and Career Develpoment Plan (2 pages) and CV (2 Pages) to firstname.lastname@example.org Please note, no budget information is required for the SSPS panel round.

 The comments will be provided within a few weeks of the above deadlines to support further development of successful proposals.